egaba/ember-yup/README.md

 To ensure that the underlying object never becomes invalid, this library adds a layer inbetween the object and the application, called a `changeset`.
 By having the application interface this `changeset` layer, it guarantees that only valid data could be set on the underlying object.
 With `ember-changeset-validations`, Changesets could read ValidationMaps to determine whether changes are valid for a given set of data.

+This library doesn't have an opinion on how data is set in your app.
+Having invalid data in the local store is okay, just as long as we can get the user to correct it before the request is sent.
 Unlike `ember-changeset`, this library validates **after** values have been updated in the underlying object.
-It allows this library to embrace usage of observers and computed properties.
-It doesn't have an opinion on how you set your data in your app, but can still ensure that you're sending valid data to the database.
+It allows this library to embrace usage of observers and computed properties and allows applications to interface directly with the underlying objects/models.

 ## Contributing